mkierzenka/SWDevProj/report/doc.md

 of their fields and methods.
 For components that are re-used from previous assignments, we provided descriptions of how they'll be used.

-*Store: this class will represent a local key-value store
+*KVStore: this class will represent a local key-value store

 Fields:
  - map (Str-to-Obj Map): the String key will map to a serialized piece of data